Julian22222/PRACTICE/Docker/README_Docker.md

 //first PORT =80, we use localhost:80 in our browser to run this container
 //second PORT=3000, Docker container PORT, This PORT must be the same as --> EXPOSE 3000, in Dockerfile !!!

 docker run -p 50:3000 -d --name any_container_name ImageId   //<-- we can pass extra parametrs when we start certain container, we can set a name for new container

+docker run -d -p 3000:3000 --name myapp --rm imageID  //<-- anather paramer -> rm.
+Means as soon as we stop this running container it will be deleted from container list, (docker ps -a) <-- this command won't show this container. myapp <-- is the name of our new container

+docker run -d -p 3000:3000 --name myapp --rm imageID:imageTag  //<-- if we have Images with the same names we can specify which image to convert to container by adding imageTag --> :imageTag

 docker logs containerID_or_containerName //<-- will show all activity in current container